 The currently accepted consensus is that batteries will typically last between 2 and 3 years, or 300 to 500 charge cycles, whichever of those two comes first.
 Meaning, even if the scooter was never even used once after 3 years, there’s still a good chance the battery has already worn out significantly.

 Plus, keep in mind that you probably can’t expect your scooter to last for decades.
-Most scooters easily last for at least one year and often more than two (even budget ones), but after year number 5, so much of the scooter can be worn out that it will require frequent repairs.
+Most scooters easily last for at least one year and often more than two (even budget ones), but after about the fifth year, so much of the scooter can be worn out that it will require frequent repairs.